FikriAbdillah01/credit-card-fraud-analysis/README.md

   <img width = "400" height = "400" src = "https://github.com/FikriAbdillah01/credit-card-fraud-analysis/blob/2026523ff91659d09aec80e5f07dffab8c3253a1/figures/Countplot%20of%20CC%20Class.png" alt = "dist class figure">
 </p>

 - The figure shows that the fraud transaction rarely occured.
-It less than 0.5% (about 490 in total) of the more than 250 thousands transanction in total.
+It less than 0.5% (about 490) of more than 250 thousands transanction in total.
 - The difference in number between fraud and non-fraud is significant.
-The data shows severe imbalace between those two transactions.
+The plot shows severe imbalace between those two transactions.

 ### Customer Identity (V1-V32)